Julie Pogue was celebrating her 50th birthday by taking her family from Missouri to the Badlands of North Dakota in June 2021.

 Noticing something was wrong, Julie’s husband, Corey Pogue, called 911.
 She had passed out, needed CPR and was transported by ambulance to the Dickinson emergency room.

-Julie Pogue was given an external pacemaker and flown overnight to the Sanford Medical Center – Bismarck, where they discovered the heart block of electrical system.
+Julie was given an external pacemaker and flown overnight to the Sanford Medical Center – Bismarck, where they diagnosed in greater detail the problem with her heart’s electrical system.
 She was in an irregular rhythm.

-“Last year I had heart failure … but ever since I got the (Micra AV) pacemaker, I’ve felt better than ever,” said Julie Pogue.
+“Last year I had heart failure … but ever since I got the (Micra AV) pacemaker, I’ve felt better than ever,” said Julie.
 “I feel like I have a second chance at life and I’m very grateful because I want to be there for my kids.”

 Micra leadless pacemaker difference

 Sanford Bismarck Medical Center is now offering the Micra AV, the world’s smallest pacemaker with atrioventricular (AV) synchrony.

 Approved by the U.S. Food and Drug Administration in January 2020, the Micra AV pacemaker is inserted through a catheter and implanted directly into the heart with small tines to treat patients with an AV block, a type of heart block in which the electrical signals between the chambers of the heart are impaired.

 Historically, patients with AV block have been treated with traditional dual-chamber pacemakers which are implanted in the upper chest, under the skin below the collar bone, and connected to the heart using thin wires called “leads.”

 Because Micra AV does not require leads or a surgical “pocket” under the skin, potential sources of complications related to leads and pockets are eliminated — as are any visible signs of the device.